hbctraining/Intro-to-ChIPseq-flipped/lessons/01_ChIPseq_design_and_workflow.md

 * **Short time requirement.** Unlike similar methods, which can take up to four days to complete, ATAC-seq preparation can be completed in under three hours.
 * **Low starting cell number** than other open chromatin assays (500 to 50K cells recommended for human).

----

 ## Profiling chromatin structure

 ### Protein-DNA binding
-Narrow peaks are short degenerate regions of sequence that present as punctate binding sites.
-This type of profile is generally observed for protein–DNA binding (i.e most transcription factors) or histone modifications at regulatory elements.
-E.g. CTCF and RNA polymerase II (red and orange in the image above).
+In a typical primary ChIP-seq analysis pipeline, the sequence reads are mapped to a reference genome and areas with the highest coverage (peaks) are determined.
+When we visualize the reads in a genome viewer **these regions present with a characteristic signal profile** depending on the protein of interest.

+* **Narrow peaks**: a signal profile spanning a small region but with high amplitude (shown in the red track in the image below).
+The narrow peak profile is generally observed for most transcription factors, but also for some regulatory elements (i.e. CTCF).
+* **Mixed peaks:** are more difficult to discern, as the profile is a mixture of narrow and broad.
+The example shown below is RNA polymerase II (orange), which has a sharp peak followed by a broader (lower amplitude) region of enrichment.
+* **Broad peaks:** present as larger regions of enrichment across the gene body, and are typically observed with speicific histone marks as described below.

 <p align="center">
 <img src="../img/binding_profiles_narrow.png" width="500">